He-Man: Defender of Grayskull

 He-Man: Defender of Grayskull is a 2005 multi-platform action-adventure game follow up to the 2003 Game Boy Advance game He-Man: Power of Grayskull.
-The game was designed by Savage Entertainment.
-Despite being completed and even featuring on the Xbox 360 Backwards Compatibility list, the game was never released on Xbox.
+The game was developed by Savage Entertainment.
+Versions for GameCube, Gameboy Advance and Xbox were also in development, but despite being completed, sent to press for review, and even featured on the Xbox 360 Backwards Compatibility list, these versions were never released.
 An early prototype of the Xbox version, which predates the PlayStation 2 release by almost two years, was released online in September 2021.